Manoah helps Blue Jays top Rays 4-2, maintain wild-card spot - NewsBreak

 Manoah helps Blue Jays top Rays 4-2, maintain wild-card spot

 ST. PETERSBURG, Fla.
 (AP) — Rookie Alek Manoah rebounded from early control issues to last six innings and the Toronto Blue Jays beat the AL East-leading Tampa Bay Rays 4-2 to improve to a major league-best 16-4 in September.
 Toronto maintained a half-game lead lead over the New York Yankees for the second AL wild card.
-Tampa Bay, closing in on its second straight division title, began the day seven games ahead of second-place Boston.
-The Rays, just 9-11 this month, have 10 games remaining.www.wcn247.com
+Tampa Bay, closing in on its second straight division title, bis six games ahead of second-place Boston.
+The Rays, just 9-11 this month, have 10 games remaining.localnews8.com

 Comments / 0